Mephiles/torntools_extension/CONTRIBUTING.md

     * It's fine to rely on them as selectors.
         * If a class contains `_` or `___`, make sure to not use the class selector, like `.SOMENAME_xyz` but instead use an attribute selector `[class*='SOMENAME_']`.
+* Some general rules are:
+    * Use `await checkMobile()` but not global variable `mobile`.
+    * CSS should generally follow order/logic : Wrapper -> Children.
+    * Any setting for a new feature should be defined in `extension/scripts/global/globalData.js `.
 * All code should be formatted using Prettier.
     * We indent using tabs with a width of 4.
     * Operators ( = + - * / ) and commas are followed by spaces.